The Benefits of Gratitude Journaling in Your Homeschool

-Getting More Out of It
+Getting More Out of the Journaling Process

 You might include some math (for the less experienced) by having them calculate how many entries they've made over the last month.
 Have them calculate their average over a month, three months, or a year.
 Have them see how many entries they make in assorted categories of thought, such as animals, friends, clothes, or sports.
 Use these figures to help drive home to them exactly how good God is, and how great is His love.

 Study the lives of people who were thankful in the midst of danger, suffering, and seemingly hopeless circumstances.
 I suggest some of the famous people of God, such as Amy Carmichael, "Brother Andrew", Richard Wurmbrand, Corrie Ten Boom, Eric Liddel, and, of course, King David and the Apostle Paul.
 David never left God hanging in even his saddest or angriest songs, always coming around to an ending of praise.
 I believe this is why he is called a man after God's own heart.
-Likewise, Paul maintained a heart of joy even while writing from a prison cell running with raw sewage.
+Likewise, Paul maintained a heart of joy even while writing from a prison cell running with raw sewage (Philippians).

 Most of all, allow the process of learning to give thanks work joy in your hearts, and reflect God from the midst of your beings.
 He truly does inhabit the praises of His people (Psalm 22:3 ).